 - For DB/TextWorks, from the Windows Start menu, choose Programs>Inmagic Applications>DBText for SQL>Administration (TW-SQL).
 This shortcut only appears on the machine on which DB/TextWorks is installed.
-Note that you can also double-click InmCSAdmin.EXE located in the main DB/TextWorks installation folder. - For WebPublisher, from the Windows Start menu, choose Programs>Inmagic Applications>DBText for SQL>Administration (WP-SQL).
+Note that you can also double-click InmCSAdmin.EXE located in the main DB/TextWorks installation folder.
+On current 64-bit operating systems, including Windows 2008/2012 and Windows 7, right-click on InmCSAdmin.EXE and "Run as administrator." - For WebPublisher, from the Windows Start menu, choose Programs>Inmagic Applications>DBText for SQL>Administration (WP-SQL).
 You can also double-click InmCSAdmin.EXE located in the Exec subfolder of the main WebPublisher installation folder.
+On current 64-bit operating systems, including Windows 2008/2012 and Windows 7, right-click on InmCSAdmin.EXE and "Run as administrator."